 Booker took an interest in local politics—particularly the Newark City Council—and ran against and defeated four-term City Council incumbent George Branch.
-To call attention to the city's drug dealing and violence problems, Booker went on a 10-day hunger strike and lived in a tent near the drug dealing areas.
-He became known as an advocate of education reform and for proposing Council initiatives regarding City Hall transparency, where he was regularly outvoted 8-1.
+To call attention to the city's drug and violence problems, Booker went on a 10-day hunger strike and lived in a tent near the drug-dealing areas.
+He became known as an advocate of education reform and for proposing council initiatives regarding City Hall transparency, on which he was regularly outvoted 8-1.

 But Booker was not discouraged.
-In fact, instead of running for re-election, he took his ambitions a step further and ran for the mayoral seat again longtime incumbent Sharpe James.
-During his campaign, his opponent's supporters called Booker a carpetbagger and said he was "not black enough" to understand the city; Booker lost the election and instead finished out his Council term in 2002.
+In fact, instead of running for re-election, he took his ambitions a step further and ran for the mayoral seat against longtime incumbent Sharpe James.
+During his campaign, his opponent's supporters called Booker a carpetbagger and said he was "not black enough" to understand the city; Booker lost the election and instead finished out his council term in 2002.

 Following his loss, Booker began investing his time in establishing nonprofit organizations aimed to provide Newark residents with resources and services to better their communities, including Newark Now, and was making headlines.
 He ran for the mayoral seat again in 2006 and won.
 Booker's tough campaign and promises to battle crime angered several Bloods gang leaders in four New Jersey state prisons: They plotted his assassination, which was then foiled by state investigators.